The Rich and the Poor

 IV.
 SUMMARY

-For government to use its power in the aforementioned, socialistic way in an attempt to “solve” poverty and help the poor is to be biblically naive.
-It is God’s intention for government to spend its energies on keeping the playing field level, likened to a referee—only the game is called Free-Market Economy— wherein evil is penalized and good is rewarded.
+For government to use its power in the aforementioned socialistic way in an attempt to “solve” poverty and help the poor is to be biblically naive.
+God’s intention is for government to spend its energies on keeping the playing field level, likened to a referee—only the game is called Free-Market Economy— wherein evil is penalized and good is rewarded.
 Governments must stand aside and allow the stronger citizens to help the weaker ones individually and personally via their families and churches and via the jobs they create with their businesses.
-Lest you believe that the aforementioned will not step up, and government must step in, you are dead wrong: They will because they are created by God and bear His image, and part of His image is His compassion for those in need!
-I am always brought to tears when in tragedy I see this side of man come to the surface—the imago dei side of man—which always rises up with the greatest of courage and compassion, in fact heroic levels of courage and compassion, to help his fellow man in need.
-What a testament to God’s imprimatur on the souls of man!
+Lest you believe that the aforementioned will not step up and government must step in, you are dead wrong: They will because they are created by God and bear His image, and part of His image is His compassion for those in need!